Inflammation & ECM

 Faculty conducting research in these areas:

-- Matthew Layne (Transcriptional regulation, atherosclerosis, lung fibrosis)
+- Matthew Layne (Transcriptional regulation, atherosclerosis, fibrosis)

 - Barbara Schreiber (Elastin, serum amyloid A, Atherosclerosis)